peake100/examples-styler-ex/README.md

     <a href="https://hexdocs.pm/examples_styler/readme.html"><img src="https://img.shields.io/badge/docs-hexdocs.pm-blue" alt="Documentation"></a>
 </p>

+`Styler.Examples` is an extension for [adobe/elixir-styler](https://github.com/adobe/elixir-styler) that styles code examples in your docstrings and markdown files!

 ## Usage

-`Examples Styler` relies on [adobe/elixir-styler](https://github.com/adobe/elixir-styler), and acts as an extension to bring the same styling rules to your docs!
+This package implements a `mix format` plugin.
 Add the following `plugins` value to your `.formatter.exs` file:

 ```elixir
 [